damianperera/deno-starter/README.md

 ```

 ### Build
-Execute the following command in your terminal to bundle your source files and dependencies, compile the TypeScript files and create a `server.bundle.js` file in the `build/` directory.
+Execute the following command in your terminal to bundle your source files and dependencies, compile the TypeScript files and creates a `server.bundle.js` file in the `build/` directory.
 ```bash
 $ ./deno build
 ```